arve0/master/thesis.md

                                          # circles to 255 (white)
 ```

-After the filtering, Prizmo [@creaceed_s.p.r.l._prizmo_2015] was used to read
-the slide maps.
-The OCR text output was error checked programatically for the
-following:

-- Identifier should be of correct format.
-- Identifier should increment.
-- Patients should be registered with correct slide in database column `TP_nr`.
-- Each patient should have three samples.

 OCR errors was fixed manually and other errors was recorded (see section [Slide map errors] in the appendix).